Exposure Updated 9 min read

 The steel mills along the Cuyahoga River are gone.
 Youngstown Sheet and Tube’s Campbell Works is a vacant lot.
 Many of Toledo’s auto plants have been retooled or demolished.
 But the asbestos fibers deposited in the lungs of workers and their families remain.

 Ohio records approximately 110 new mesothelioma cases per year.
-The state’s 127 documented exposure sites represent only a fraction of the more than 7,100 job sites with known asbestos history.
+The state’s documented industrial asbestos exposure spans steel, auto, power-generation, and chemical sectors, with site-level records held across ATSDR, EPA Region 5, OSHA inspection databases, and state environmental agencies.
 For those receiving a diagnosis today, the 2026 treatment landscape includes immunotherapy and surgical options that continue to improve outcomes.
 For the families of workers who built Ohio’s industrial economy, the legacy is measured in diagnoses that arrive decades after the last shift.

 References